In our family we don’t have set family game nights.

 You will often see a child hiding in the same spot over and over again, or they will be “hiding” in plain site (because from their perspective if they don’t see the person doing the seeking, then it would mean that person can’t see the person hiding).

-Hide and Seek can also be a way for kids to be more physically active.
+Hide and Seek can also be a way for kids to be more physically active – as would be the case when playing outside with a lot of room to run!

 It can also teach the child to take the perspective of another person.